kdrm2000/kdrm2000/README.md

 ### Hi there 👋

 # 💫 About Me:
-I am currently work on Data analysis projects.<br>I am an HND student at Esoft Metro Campus.<br>I am hoping to collaborate with software engineering companies.
+I am currently work on Data analysis projects.

 # 💻 Tech Stack: